Tobi823/ffupdater/README.md

 ### F-Droid repository

-<a href="fdroidrepos://raw.githubusercontent.com/Tobi823/ffupdaterrepo/master/fdroid/repo?fingerprint=6E4E6A597D289CB2D4D4F0E4B792E14CCE070BDA6C47AF4918B342FA51F2DC89">Click to add the FFUpdater repository to your F-Droid client.</a>
+<a href="fdroidrepos://raw.githubusercontent.com/Tobi823/ffupdaterrepo/master/fdroid/repo?fingerprint=6E4E6A597D289CB2D4D4F0E4B792E14CCE070BDA6C47AF4918B342FA51F2DC89">Click here to add the FFUpdater repository to your F-Droid client.</a>

 If the link is not clickable, you can use this help website [https://tobi823.github.io/ffupdaterrepo.html](https://tobi823.github.io/ffupdaterrepo.html).